initia-labs/weave-binaries/README.md

 Weave is a powerful command-line tool designed for managing Initia deployments and interacting with Initia and Minitia nodes.

-To get started, download releases and run `weave init`
+To get started, download the latest binary from releases and run `weave init`

 ## Available Commands